 g.
 He rose again: This truth is essential to the gospel.
 If Jesus died on the cross to pay for our sins and remove our guilt, then why is the resurrection of Jesus so important?

 i.
 Although Jesus bore the full wrath of God on the cross, as if He were a guilty sinner, guilty of all our sin, even being made sin for us (2 Corinthians 5:21), He Himself did not become a sinner.
 Even the act of taking our sin was an act of holy, giving love for us - so that Jesus Himself did not become a sinner, even though He bore the full guilt of our sin.
 This is the gospel message!
 That Jesus took our punishment for sin on the cross, and remained a perfect Savior through the whole ordeal - proved by His resurrection.

 iii.
-Therefore, the resurrection of Jesus is not some “add on” to a “more important” work on the cross.
+Therefore, the resurrection of Jesus is not some "add on" to a "more important" work on the cross.
 If the cross is the payment for our sins, the empty tomb is the receipt, showing that the perfect Son of God made perfect payment for our sins.
 The payment itself is of little good without the receipt!
-This is why the resurrection of Jesus was such a prominent theme in the evangelistic preaching of the early church (Acts 2:24, 3:15, 4:10, 13:30-39).
+This is why the resurrection of Jesus was such a prominent theme in the evangelistic preaching of the early church (Acts 2:24, Acts 3:15, Acts 4:10, Acts 13:30-39).

 iv.
 The cross was a time of victorious death, a negative triumph.
 Sin was defeated, but nothing positive was put in its place until the resurrection.
 The resurrection showed that Jesus did not succumb to the inevitable result of sin.
 The resurrection is proof of His conquest.